paygol/BoxBilling/README.md

 ## Paygol module v1.1 for BoxBilling

-### About PayGol:
+### About Paygol:

-- PayGol is an online payment service provider that offers a wide variety of both worldwide and local payment methods.
+- Paygol is an online payment service provider that offers a wide variety of both worldwide and local payment methods.
 - Website: https://www.paygol.com
 - Payment methods: https://www.paygol.com/pricing